Brian Jellick

-Brian Andrew Jellick is a New Zealand former professional rugby league footballer who played in the 1990s and 2000s.
-A New Zealand international representative er, he played his club football in New Zealand, England and Australia.
+Brian Andrew Jellick is a New Zealand former professional rugby league footballer who played in the 90s and 2000s.
+A New Zealand international representative er, he played his club football in New Zealand, England and Australia for many years.

 Playing career

-Jellick played in the Auckland Rugby League competition with the Glenora Bears club.
+Brian Jellick played in the Auckland Rugby League competition with the Glenora Bears club.
 In 1995, Jellick played for the Waitakere City Raiders in the Lion Red Cup.
 Jellick was the recruited by English side the Widnes to play in the Super League in 1997.
 Jellick returned to New Zealand in 1998 and scored two tries for Glenora in the 1998 Fox Memorial grand final.
 Jellick represented Auckland in the 1998 domestic season.

 Jellick signed with the North Queensland Cowboys and debuted during a 1999 NRL season game in New Zealand against the Auckland Warriors which the Cowboys won.
 Jellick spent three seasons with the club, playing in 48 games.

 Jellick played for the Limoux Grizzlies in the 2002-03 French season.